-§ 14 Passing and failing
+§ 13 Passing and failing

-(1) A module is considered to be passed if a module grade of "sufficient" (4.0) is achieved, or for ungraded module examinations, "passed".
-In some cases, module descriptions additionally require students to successfully complete an activity typical for careers in their field of study in the form of a work placement.
+(1) A module is considered to be passed if a module grade of "sufficient" (4.0) is achieved.
+In some cases, module descriptions additionally require students to successfully pass certain individual examinations with a grade of at least "sufficient" (4.0) in order to pass the module.
 If the module is passed, then the number of credit points defined in the module description will be awarded.